abhilashjp/lookupapp/docs/tax-identification-number/greenland.md

   - TIN
 ---
 ## CPR number
+CPR stands for "Det Centrale Personregister".
+It is a central, nationwide civil registration system in Denmark.
 Residents in Greenland or Denmark receive a CPR number, crucial for various communications with public authorities, including tax-related matters.
 Non-residents in Greenland also receive a CPR number if deemed taxable by the Greenlandic Tax Administration.
 This unique, non-renewable number is essential for individual identification in tax affairs.

 ### Format
 The CPR, a 10-digit structure, follows a specific pattern: